 To see what a wide range of people are doing with our software right now, visit Flickr.

-This link will get you a thumbnail summary of many images tagged with “Zerene Stacker”, most recent first.
+This link will get you a thumbnail summary of many images tagged with “Zerene Stacker” and “flower”, most recent first.

-To see different types of subjects, edit the Search box on the Flickr page, for example flower, landscape, or butterfly, or use no search terms to see all Zerene Stacker images that are currently posted.
+To see different types of subjects, edit the Search box on the Flickr page, for example landscape, or butterfly, or use all topics to see all Zerene Stacker images that are currently posted.

 (All the links here will open a new tab or window.
 Depending on your browser settings, you may need to click that to see it.)

 Nikon Small World 2014 competition, 3rd place by Noah Fram-Schwartz, and 8 others of the top images shown.
 More of this photographer's focus-stacked images can be seen on his own website, particularly in Studio Shots and Extreme Magnification.

 Moscow International Foto Awards 2014, a collection by David Leaser won Grand Champion in the Nature Category and 1st Place in the Flower Category.
 More of this photographer's work can be see on his own website, HERE.

 Olympus Bioscapes 2012 competition, 5th Place by Rogelio Moreno, 10th Place by Charles Krebs, and numerous Honorable Mentions.